rpd10/example-angular-dynamic-environment/README.md

 # ExampleAngularDynamicEnvironment

 This is an example repository that outlines how to dynamically load configuration in an Angular application.
-For full context, see the article here: TODO
+For full context, see the article here: https://rpd10.github.io/diehl-with-software/blog/angular-dynamic-environment-configuration

 # Running